CharlyWargnier/python-html-table-scraper/README.md

 A simple [Streamlit](https://streamlit.io) app that can be deployed to [Heroku](https://heroku.com).

-Streamlit's wizardry go far beyond Machine Learning.

-To illustrate that, I coded a simple HTML table scraper in ~100 lines of Python.
+Streamlit's wizardry go far beyond Machine Learning!
+To illustrate that, I coded a simple HTML table scraper in ~100 lines of Python 🐍.

 You can check what the apps does in this video: